Ktulue/Quadax_Programming_Challenge/README.md

-This project was created under the following given parameters as given to me found below.
-Any feedback is gladly appreciated.
+This project was created based on the parameters outlined below.
+Your feedback is greatly appreciated.

 Programming Exercise
 Create a C# console application that is a simple version of Mastermind.